awcook97/Pure-Python-Back-SEO/README.md

 # Pure Python Back SEO Agencies

 ## Introduction
-Pure Python Back SEO Agencies is a tool designed to help SEO agencies manage and optimize their search engine optimization tasks using pure Python.
+Pure Python Back SEO Agencies is a tool designed to help SEO agencies manage and create reports for their clients using Python.

 ## Prerequisites
 Before you can install and run this tool, ensure you have the following installed:
 - Python 3.12 or later
-- pip (Python package installer)
+- UV (Python package installer)

 ## Installation
 1. Clone the repository: